Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Experimental evaluation

 \subsection{Deconvolution}

-Deconvolution is a linear inverse problem where the desired signal is recovered after it is convolved with a filter or a distortion function associated with an instrument or the physics of the problem \cite{jansson97,riad86}.
-The discrete forward model is defined via \eqref{eq:newpals} as in \eqref{eq:discreteforward} with the forward mapping $\mathcal{M}(\bfpp) = \Amb\bfpp$. $\Amb$ comes from discretizing an integral equation that represents convolution and $\wmb$ is a vector of zero mean, independent Gaussian random variables.
+Deconvolution is a linear inverse problem that recovers a desired signal from its convolution with a filter or a distortion function associated with an instrument or the physics of the problem.
+The discrete forward model is defined as in \eqref{eq:discreteforward} with $\bfpp$ as in \eqref{eq:newpals}, giving the forward mapping $\mathcal{M}(\bfpp) = \Amb\bfpp$.
+The matrix $\Amb$ comes from discretizing an integral equation that represents convolution.